Tenali Rama (TV series): Reception

 Shweta Keshri of India Today gave the series a positive review, praising Krishna Bharadwaj's portrayal of Tenali Rama, the VFX and special effects of the series, the colourful sets and comic content which "can easily lure viewers to the show and takes you back to the 16th century."

 Broadcast

-Tenali Rama was dubbed and aired in Tamil on Zee Tamil under the title, Tenali Raman.

-It was dubbed and aired in Telugu on Zee Telugu as Vikata Kavi Thenali Ramakrishna.

-The series was also dubbed in Malayalam and aired on Zee Keralam as Tennali Raman.

-Tenali Rama was also dubbed in Kannada under the same title and was formerly aired on Dum TV Kannada (formerly called Dangal Kannada), but was soon taken off-air due to unknown reasons.
-The show is freshly dubbed and aired again on Siri Kannada, under the same title.
+Tenali Rama was dubbed and aired in Tamil on Zee Tamil under the title Thenali Raaman.
+Later, it was dubbed and aired in Telugu on Zee Telugu as Vikata Kavi Thenali Ramakrishna.
+It was also dubbed in Malayalam and aired on Zee Keralam as Thenaali Raman.It was also dubbed in Kannada and aired on Dangal Kannada as Tenali Rama.